loitr/loitr-wp/readme.txt

 2. Secret Sharing
 3. Non-repudiation
 4. SSL connections

+Also, Loitr never gets to know your Wordpress loginid or password, so we don't add to the security risk of your blog or your collaborators.
 In case you would have more questions about security, feel free to write to us at contact@loitr.in

 = Is this service free? =